dsfx3d/action-regex-match-all/README.md

 ## Description

-This GitHub Action extracts all unique matches from a given string based on a specified regular expression and returns them in a comma-separated format or as an empty string if no matches are found.
+This GitHub Action extracts all unique matches from a given string based on a specified regular expression and returns an array of all unique matches or an empty array if no matches are found.

 ## Inputs